ocupop/dart4web/src/_tutorials/add-elements.md

 ---
-layout: tutorial
 reference: /src/site/docs/tutorials/add-elements/

 title: "Add Elements to the DOM"
 description: "You have an Element object, now what?"

+nextpage:
+  url: /tutorials/remove-elements
+  title: "Remove DOM Elements"
+prevpage:
+  url: /tutorials/connect-dart-html
+  title: "Connect Dart & HTML"

+points:
+  - "In Dart, page elements are of type Element."
+  - "An Element knows its parent."
+  - "An Element keeps its children in a List <Element>."
+  - "Change the DOM by adding or removing children of elements."
+  - "Respond to user input with an EventListener."

 has-permalinks: true
 tutorial:
   id: add-elements
-next: remove-elements/
-next-title: "Remove DOM Elements"
-prev: connect-dart-html/
-prev-title: "Connect Dart & HTML"
 ---

-{% capture whats_the_point %}

-* In Dart, page elements are of type Element.
-* An Element knows its parent.
-* An Element keeps its children in a List\<Element>.
-* Change the DOM by adding or removing children of elements.
-* Respond to user input with an EventListener.

-{% endcapture %}

 {% comment %}
 NOTE: No sample_links section goes here because all the samples are in embedded DartPads.
 {% endcomment %}

-{% capture content %}

 <div class="tute-target-title">
 <h1>{{page.title}}</h1>